awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-release-2021-03-09.md

 # Release: AWS IoT Greengrass Core v2\.0\.5 software update on March 09, 2021<a name="greengrass-release-2021-03-09"></a>

-This release provides version 2\.0\.5 of the Greengrass nucleus component\.
+This release provides version 2\.0\.5 of the Greengrass nucleus component and updates AWS\-provided components\.
 It fixes an issue with network proxy support and an issue with the Greengrass data plane endpoint in AWS China Regions\.

 **Release date:** March 09, 2021